vilmakoo/wholesale-storefront/README.md

 # Navigate to the infrastructure directory
 cd infra

-# Authenticate with Azure
+# Log in to your Azure account
 az login

+# Configure the API's CORS policy by creating a `terraform.tfvars` file to store the Vercel app's url.
+# Remember to replace the placeholder with your app's url.
+cp terraform.tfvars.example terraform.tfvars

-# Initialize Terraform
+# Initialize Terraform (downloads the Azure provider)
 terraform init

 # Plan and review the deployment